SLMA-128/FGORollsCounter/README.md

 # Rolls Counter - Fate/Grand Order

 Rolls Counter is a simple desktop application built with Python using tkinter.
-It is specifically designed for Fate/Grand Order (FGO) players who want to calculate how many summon rolls they can perform based on their available resources: Saint Quartz (SQ), SQ Fragments, and Summon Tickets.
+It is specifically designed for Fate/Grand Order (FGO) free to play players who want to calculate how many summons they can perform based on their available resources: Saint Quartz (SQ), SQ Fragments, and Summon Tickets.

 🧠 What Does This App Do?